JonMontgo/atom-themes/README.md

 ### Manual Override
-Go to your atom home directory usually `~/.atom/config.cson` and apply the key value pairs that you would like from the theme's config.cson
+Go to your atom home directory usually `~/.atom/config.cson` and apply the key value pairs that you would like from the theme's `config.cson`.
+Do the same thing for the `styles.less` in the root of this project folder and apply this over atoms `styles.less` in the atom home directory.

 ### Theme Setting Binder Install
 (Comming Soon)